 • Research Awards to enable students to visit Oxford to use the David Nicholls Memorial Library or to complete original research in the Caribbean.

 • the annual David Nicholls Memorial Lecture, which continues David’s focus on providing new and radical perspectives on contemporary issues concerning Caribbean Studies, Political Science and Theology.
-The 2023 lecture will take place between 4pm and 5pm on Wednesday 1st November:
+The 2025 lecture will take place on Thursday 27th February.